mohnkhan/Conversational-Search/README.md

     -   The `/create-video` feature uses the Veo model, which requires an API key associated with a billed Google Cloud project.
     -   When you first use this command, a secure pop-up from AI Studio will appear, prompting you to select an appropriate billed API key.

-3.  **OpenAI API Key:**
+3.  **OpenAI & Anthropic API Keys:**
-    -   Required to use any of the OpenAI models (e.g., GPT-4o, DALL-E 3).
+    -   Required to use any of the OpenAI or Anthropic models.
-    -   Go to **Settings -> API Key Manager** within the app to enter and save your OpenAI key.
-It will be stored securely in your browser's local storage.
+    -   Go to **Settings -> API Key Manager** within the app to enter and save your keys.
+They will be stored securely in your browser's local storage.

 ### Setup

 1.  **Deploy the Application:** Deploy the project files (HTML, TSX, etc.) to your preferred hosting service (e.g., Vercel, Netlify, or a simple web server).
 2.  **Configure Environment Variable:** Set your standard Google Gemini API Key as an environment variable named `API_KEY` in your hosting service's settings.
-3.  **Access the App:** Open the deployed URL, open the API Key Manager, and add your OpenAI key to unlock all features.
+3.  **Access the App:** Open the deployed URL, go to the API Key Manager, and add your OpenAI and Anthropic keys to unlock all features.

 ## Usage

--   **Select a Model:** Use the **Settings -> Model & Settings** menu to choose your preferred AI provider and model.
+-   **Select a Model:** Use the **Settings -> Model & Settings** menu to choose your preferred AI provider (Google, OpenAI, or Anthropic) and model.
 -   **Start a conversation:** Simply type your question in the input box, use voice input, or try one of the example prompts.
 -   **Ask about images:** Click the **paperclip icon** 📎 to attach an image from your device.
 Then, type your question about the image and send the message.
+This works with Gemini, GPT-4o, and Claude 3 models.
 -   **Format your messages:** Use the toolbar or standard Markdown syntax to format your text.
 Switch to the "Preview" tab to see how it will look.
 -   **Use Deep Research (Google Models Only):** For complex queries, click the **sparkles icon** ✨ to activate Deep Research mode.
 This engages Gemini 2.5 Pro with a specific analysis goal for a more comprehensive response.
 -   **Access Tools & Settings:** Use the settings menu in the top-right corner to find the To-Do List, Custom CSS editor, Theme selector, Chat Export, and more.

 ### Special Commands

--   `/imagine <prompt>`: Creates an image based on the text prompt that follows.
+-   `/imagine <prompt>`: (Google & OpenAI only) Creates an image based on the text prompt.
 Uses DALL-E 3 for OpenAI models and Imagen for Google models.
     -   *Example:* `/imagine a majestic lion wearing a crown, cinematic lighting`
--   `/create-video <prompt>`: (Google Models Only) Creates a short video based on the text prompt.
-This requires selecting a billed API key.
+-   `/create-video <prompt>`: (Google only) Creates a short video based on the text prompt.
+Requires selecting a billed API key.
     -   *Example:* `/create-video a hummingbird flying in slow motion`
 -   `/summarize`: Generates a summary of the current conversation using the active model.